anoop-panakool/kubernetes-lab/deploying-k8s-cluster.md

 ####  A proper Kubernetes installation spans multiple physical or virtual machines and requires proper network setup to allow all containers in the cluster to communicate with each other.
 You can install Kubernetes on your laptop computer, on your organization’s infrastructure, or on virtual machines provided by cloud providers (Google Compute Engine, Amazon EC2,Microsoft Azure, and so on).
 Most cloud providers now offer managed Kubernetes services, saving you from the hassle of installation and management.
 Few of the largest cloud providers offer:

-- > Google offers GKE - Google Kubernetes Engine,
+- Google offers GKE - Google Kubernetes Engine,
-- > Amazon has EKS - Amazon Elastic Kubernetes Service,
+- Amazon has EKS - Amazon Elastic Kubernetes Service,
-- > Microsoft has AKS – Azure Kubernetes Service,
+- Microsoft has AKS – Azure Kubernetes Service,
+- IBM has IBM Cloud Kubernetes Service,
+- Alibaba provides the Alibaba Cloud Container Service.

+Refer to the [kubernetes.io](https://kubernetes.io) website to learn more.
 ## Follow below commnads and observe how pods are getting created

     kubectl create -f kubia-rc.yaml